fenago/generative-adversarial-networks/chapter_08/Lab_6.md

 We almost have everything we need to develop a GAN for the CIFAR-10 photographs of objects dataset.
 One remaining aspect is the evaluation of the model.

-8.6

-How to Evaluate GAN Model Performance
+## How to Evaluate GAN Model Performance

 Generally, there are no objective ways to evaluate the performance of a GAN model.
 We cannot calculate this objective error score for generated images.
 Instead, images must be subjectively evaluated for quality by a human operator.
 This means that we cannot know when to stop

-### 8.6.
-How to Evaluate GAN Model Performance

-156

 training without looking at examples of generated images.
 In turn, the adversarial nature of the training process means that the generator is changing after every batch, meaning that once good enough images can be generated, the subjective quality of the images may then begin to vary, improve, or even degrade with subsequent updates.
 There are three ways to handle this complex training situation.

 1. Periodically evaluate the classification accuracy of the discriminator on real and fake images.

 2. Periodically generate many images and save them to file for subjective review.

 3. Periodically save the generator model.

 All three of these actions can be performed at the same time for a given training epoch, such as every 10 training epochs.
 The result will be a saved generator model for which we have a way of subjectively assessing the quality of its output and objectively knowing how well the